No Ticket? Put Yourself Into 2026 World Cup Opening Night With AI

 Use my uploaded selfie as the main fan.

-2. The "No Ticket" Poster
+2. Turn “No Ticket” Into the Hook

 - No ticket?
 Still here.